 Enter the amount contributed to pension, stock bonus, profit sharing or other qualified plans approved by the Secretary of the Treasury.
 This deduction is subject to certain limitations.
-See Section 1023(n) of the Code.
+See Section 1033.09 of the Code.

-To claim this deduction, you must complete Schedule F Corporation and Partnership - Deduction for Contributions to Pension or Other Qualified Plans.
+To claim this deduction, you must complete Schedule F Corporation - Deduction for Contributions to Pension or Other Qualified Plans.

-Line 39 - Flexible depreciation
+Line 39 - Depreciation and Amortization

+Flexible depreciation